TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-gateway/configuration/redis-sentinel.md

 These settings allow you to support Sentinel password-only authentication in Redis version 5.0.1 and above.

 See the Redis and Sentinel authentication section of the [Redis Sentinel docs](https://redis.io/topics/sentinel) for more details.

-### Redis Sentinel Support prior to v2.9.3
+### Using Amazon ElastiCache with Redis Sentinel

-Previously to v2.9.3, we do not support direct integration with Redis Sentinel.
-For versions prior to v2.9.3, you will need to implement it in association with a HAProxy.
 As we do support Amazon ElastiCache, we recommend using this with Redis Sentinel.
 For more details on Amazon ElastiCache, see [here](https://aws.amazon.com/elasticache/).
-The following article also details how to setup Redis Sentinel and HAProxy: [Setup Redis Sentinel and HAProxy](https://discuss.pivotal.io/hc/en-us/articles/205309388-How-to-setup-HAProxy-and-Redis-Sentinel-for-automatic-failover-between-Redis-Master-and-Slave-servers).

 ### Redis Encryption

-Redis does not support SSL / TLS natively [https://redis.io/topics/encryption](https://redis.io/topics/encryption) and we recommend that if you require a secure connection, you use a tool such as Spiped. [http://www.tarsnap.com/spiped.html](http://www.tarsnap.com/spiped.html)

-Various cloud providers such as Azure & AWS provide a Redis implementation which supports TLS encryption.

-Should you wish to turn on encryption between any of Tyk's components & Redis - this can simply be achieved by setting `"use_ssl": true` alongside any Redis configuration settings within Tyk's config files.
+[SSL/TLS](https://redis.io/topics/encryption) is supported by Redis starting with version 6 as an optional feature that needs to be enabled at compile time.
+Should you wish to turn on encryption between any of Tyk's components & Redis - this can simply be achieved by setting
+`"use_ssl": true` alongside any Redis configuration settings within Tyk's config files.